Hoo Peninsula: History

 The Romans have been credited with the first two attempts at building a sea wall.
 The subsequent draining of the marshes created pastureland to support sheep.

 The area is rich in archaeology.
 Bronze Age implements and Jutish cemeteries have been found on the peninsula, and Roman pottery at Cooling.
 It was once the point of departure across the ancient Saxon fording point over the River Thames to Essex.

-Much of the peninsula lies in one of the Saxon divisions of England called "hundreds": here it is the "Hundred of Hoo".
-To be precise, the Hundred comprised the parishes and churches of Hoo, High Halstow, St Mary Hoo, Allhallows and part of Stoke.
+Much of the peninsula lies in the Hundred of Hoo, a hundred being a division of land used in Anglo-Saxon England.
+The Hundred of Hoo comprised the parishes and churches of Hoo, High Halstow, St Mary Hoo, Allhallows and part of Stoke.
 The Isle of Grain, then a complete island, was in the Hundred of Gillingham; the remainder of the parish of Stoke was in the Hundred of Shamel.

 William the Conqueror granted his half-brother, Odo, the large estate of Hoo.

 During the First World War this peninsula was the site of an explosives factory and storage facility.